Creating Forms

 You can create multiple Forms for the same Table.

-All the Fields currently available on the selected Table will now be shown on the Form.
+All the Fields currently available on the selected Table will now be shown on the Form

-Enter a title for the Form and optionally a description.
-These will be shown to the people that view your Form.
+These will be shown to the people that view your Form

 Configuring Form Fields